mads195/MadsMauiLib/README.md

 - TwoDigitConverter is a converter that converts a number to a two digit string.
 It is used where a leading zero should be displayed such as an hour, minute, day or month value but that value is stored as an integer.
 **ScreenTitle**
 - ScreenTitle is a simple control that displays a title and an optional icon.
 The icon is displayed on the left and the title is displayed on the right.
 A bindable command can be used to execute a command when the icon or title is tapped.
+**SolidButton**
+- SolidButton is a simple button control that can be used to display a title and an optional icon.
+A bindable command can be used to execute a command when the button is tapped.
 **General Updates**
 - Updated SQLite database library to use FileSystem.AppDataDirectory.
 Previously, Environment.SpecialFolder.LocalApplicationData was used but the final resolved path depended on the packaging model of the app that uses this package (TL;DR; Environment.SpecialFolder.LocalApplicationData behaves differently depending on release or debug).